Trademark Renewal: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 Understand Trademark Requirements With UpCounsel

 When applying for a trademark, you must meet many trademark requirements.
 If you've considered applying for a trademark for one or more products, consider posting your legal need to consult with one of UpCounsel's trademark or intellectual property lawyers for advice.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.